YatharthVora/Delego-3.0/README.md

 # Delego

 Delego is a Flutter-based application aimed at simplifying task delegation and management.
-It allows users to assign, track, and manage tasks efficiently within teams or personal projects.
+It allows users / Delegate to track, and manage tasks efficiently during MUN.

 ## Features